billmullen42/billmullen42.github.io/essays/Meteorite_The_Movie_Pitch.md

 P2: Now, Meteorite and the hero are supposed to be clever, wouldn't they see the trap coming?

-S: It was an unexpected eof
+S: It was an unexpected eof.

 P2: Ah.